tommcamm/cidr-tool/README.md

 # CIDR TOOL

-A Simple tool written in rust for simplifying operations while working with ipv4 CIDR
+A Simple tool written in rust for simplifying operations while working with ipv4 CIDR.

+Features supported:
+- subnet explosion
+-